 The El Paso County Public Trustee is appointed to a four-year term by the Governor of Colorado.
-In 2019 El Paso County Treasurer Mark Lowderman was appointed as the County’s Public Trustee by Colorado Governor Jared Polis.
-Treasurer Lowderman’s appointment represents an acceleration of an already planned merger of the El Paso County Public Trustee’s Office and the County Treasurer’s Office.
-In most of the state, County Treasurer’s already serve as the Public Trustee.
-However, in the state’s 10 largest counties, the Governor had the authority to appoint a Public Trustee to a four-year term.
-That changed this year when the legislature passed—and the Governor signed—House Bill 19-1295, which consolidated all Public Trustee operations into each county’s respective Treasurer’s Office.
+In 2023, El Paso County Treasurer Chuck Broerman was appointed as the County’s Public Trustee by Colorado Governor Jared Polis.
+In most of the state, County Treasurers already serve as the Public Trustee.
+However, in the state’s ten largest counties, the Governor had the authority to appoint a Public Trustee to a four-year term.
+That changed in 2019 when the legislature passed—and the Governor signed—House Bill 19-1295, which consolidated all Public Trustee operations into each county’s respective Treasurer’s Office.

 The El Paso County Public Trustee’s office serves the citizens of El Paso County as defined in the Colorado Revised Statutes.
 The Public Trustee manages the release of deeds of trust and foreclosure of deeds of trust on properties within El Paso County.
 We administer these processes in a professional manner adhering to the guidelines and timelines set by the Colorado Revised Statutes.